maximeYon/MMD/readme.txt

         s.nii_fn = 'my_dti_scan.nii';
         s.xps    = mdm_xps_from_gdir('my_dti_scan_gdir.txt');

    The s-structure is now ready to enter a pipeline.
-The xps structure contains the experiment parameters.
+The nii_fn points to the 4D image data file, and the xps structure contains the experiment parameters.

 4. Execute a pipeline function.
 You find the pipelines under e.g. models/dti_nls/dti_nls_pipe_example.m.
 The naming convention here is